Cineboard/api/README.md

 `php -r "echo (extension_loaded('xdebug') ? 'xdebug up and running!' : 'xdebug is not loaded!');"`

-Check settings for debug => 'true'  and monolog level to Logger::INFO .
+Check settings for debug => 'true'  and monolog level to Logger::DEBUG .

 #### Check with PHPCS